Penn1084/alx-low_level_programming/0x00-hello_world/README.md

 gcc -c $CFILE a script that compiles a C file but does not link. gcc -S $CFILE a script that generates the assembly code of a C code and save it in an output file gcc $CFILE -o cisfun a script that compiles a C file and creates an executable named cisfun.
+#include <stdio.h>

+/**
+ * main - Entry point
+ *
+ * Return: Always 0 (Success)
+ */
+int main(void)
+{
+	puts("\"Programming is like building a multilingual puzzle");
+	return (0);
+}is a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+Use the function puts
+You are not allowed to use printf
+Your program should end with the value 0